blagojce95/ml_project2/README.md

 ## Running

-Before running the model, please unzip the `data.zip` file in the folder `data`.
+Before running the model, please unzip the `data.zip` file in the `data` folder and the `LSTM.zip` file in the `models_checkpoints` folder.
 To reproduce our results run the following command:

 ```
 python run.py